qmk/qmk_firmware/keyboards/cannonkeys/typeb/readme.md

 Enter the bootloader in 3 ways:

 * **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
-* **Physical reset button**: Toggle the switch on the back of the pcb to "Rcovery" and briefly press the button on the back of the PCB
+* **Physical reset button**: Toggle the switch on the back of the PCB to "Recovery" and briefly press the button on the back of the PCB
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available